JDsProjects/JDBot.js/README.md

 # JDBot.js
-A version of JDBot but in javascript
+A version of JDBot but in javascript: more information soon.
-More information soon.